 With access to the Warren River via purpose-built steps, campers can enjoy fishing, canoeing, kayaking and whitewater rafting.
 For those who’d prefer not to get their feet wet, Warren River Loop Walk passes close by and takes in many of the highlights of the park.
-Campers can even test their tree climbing skills at the 68-metre tall Dave Evans Bicentennial Tree.
+Campers can even test their tree climbing skills at the 65-metre tall Bicentennial Tree (currently closed for maintenance).

 The campground itself has just six secluded campsites that are suitable for tents or small campervans only.

 There are shared use wood barbecues and picnic tables close to the banks of the Warren River.